 This site is a findspot of two artifacts located on the bank of the Tittabawassee River (Appendix B).
 The 1955 aerial photograph of the site area shows a road adjacent to the river where the find was made.
 It does not indicate that the site area was cleared for farming.
-Heavy vegetation covered the riverbank and no artifacts were observed or collected from this site during a single visit in 2007.
-Due in large part to the heavy vegetation, only minimal erosion of the riverbank was observed in the vicinity of the site.
+Heavy vegetation covers much of the riverbank and no artifacts were observed or collected from this site during a visit in April 2009.
+Despite heavy vegetation, pockets of moderate erosion of the riverbank were observed in the vicinity of the site.
 Artifacts reported previously include a grit-tempered ceramic body sherd with smooth exterior that was recovered in 2002 and the tip of a Bayport chert biface that was recovered in 2000 (Sommer 2001:25, 2003:18).
 The biface fragment exhibits a heavy patina and appears to be slightly water-rolled.
 This sherd may date to the Middle or Late Woodland periods.
 Interpretation of site function must await the recovery of additional artifacts through additional surface survey and subsurface testing.